bytebase/bytebase/docs/design/gh-ost-integration.md

 #### Use gh-ost to execute migration

-Since `Execute(statement)` merely just executes the DDL statement, it should be interchangeable with gh-ost executing the migration.
+Since `Execute(statement)` merely executes the DDL statement, it should be interchangeable with gh-ost performing the migration.

-We will refactor `ExecuteMigration` and export `beginMigration` and `endMigration`, so with gh-ost tasks it will be the following.
+We will refactor `ExecuteMigration` and export `beginMigration` and `endMigration`, so with gh-ost tasks, it will be the following.

 ```Go
 // task_executor_schema_update_ghost.go